ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The extra feature "keep packet header length constant" (constant header length) is designed to solve this problem.

-When an endpoint toggle on this extra request, its peer will try to satisfy it by keep the header length constant.
-Exactly how to achieve that is up to the implementation to decide, the easiest way to do that is to keep including raw address header in the EAGER_MSGRTM even after receiving the handshake packet.
+When an endpoint toggles on this extra request, its peer will try to satisfy it by keeping the header length constant.
+Exactly how to achieve that is up to the implementation to decide.
+The easiest way to do so is to keep including the raw address header in the EAGER_MSGRTM even after receiving the handshake packet.

 Note, because this is an extra request, an endpoint cannot assume its peer will comply with the request.
 Therefore, the receiving endpoint must be able to handle the situation that a received packet does not have the expected header length.

 In that case, implementation will have two choices:

-1. write a truncated error completion entry
+1. Write a truncated error completion entry
-2. move the application data to right place.
+2. Move the application data to the right place

-Note this extra request was initially introduced as an extra feature named "zero copy receive", but it is later realized that is not an feature because the peer does not do anything different.
-Rather, it is an expectation the receiving endpoint has for the sender.
+Note, this extra request was initially introduced as an extra feature named "zero copy receive", but later it was realized that this is not an feature because the peer does not do anything different.
+Rather, it is an expectation that the receiving endpoint has for the sender.
 Therefore, it was re-interpreted as an extra request named "constant header length".
-This re-interpretation does not change the implementation, thus does not cause backward incompatibility.
+This re-interpretation does not change the implementation, and thus, it does not cause backward incompatibility.

-### 4.4 have connection ID in packet header (connid header)
+### 4.4 Have connection ID in packet header (connid header)

-The "have connection ID in packet header" extra request was introduced with libfabric 1.14.0 release, and was assigned the ID 3.
+The "have connection ID in packet header" extra request was introduced with the libfabric 1.14.0 release and was assigned the ID 3.

-This extra feature is designed to solve the "QP collision" problem, which is commonly experienced in client-server type of application.
+This extra feature is designed to solve the "QP collision" problem, which is commonly experienced in client-server types of application.

-The "QP collision" problem arise from fact that the EFA device uses the Device ID (GID)
-+ QP number (QPN) as the unique identifier of a peer.
-Recall that raw address of EFA endpoint is consisted of 3 parts:
+The "QP collision" problem arose from the fact that the EFA device uses the Device ID (GID) + QP number (QPN) as the unique identifier of a peer.
+Recall that the raw address of the EFA endpoint consistsd of 3 parts:
 GID + QPN + Connection ID (CONNID).
-EFA device only recognizes GID and QPN.
+The EFA device only recognizes GID and QPN.
 The connection ID was generated by the endpoint itself during its initialization.

 Because of that, it is possible for an endpoint to receive packets from a destroyed QP, which was used by a previous process that used the same QPN.
-As can be seen throughout the document, each packet in the EFA RDM communication protocol is not indepenedent.
-The correct processing of a packet need prior knowledge.
+As can be seen throughout the document, each packet in the EFA RDM communication protocol is not independent.
+The correct processing of a packet needs prior knowledge.

-For example, there is a `recv_id` in the header of a DATA packet (section 3.2), which assumes the receiver to maintain a list of receive operations and can find the operation correspond to the message using `recv_id`.
+For example, there is a `recv_id` in the header of a DATA packet (section 3.2) which assumes that the receiver maintains a list of receive operations and can find the operation corresponding to the message using `recv_id`.

-To solve this problem, receiver need to know the full address of the sender.
+To solve this problem, the receiver needs to know the full address of the sender.
 As shown in table 1.5, EFA's full address consists of: GID, QPN and CONNID.
-Currently, EFA device will report Address Handle Number (AHN) and QPN of a received packet.
-Because GID can be obtained from AHN, the only unknown part is CONNID.
+Currently, the EFA device will report the Address Handle Number (AHN) and QPN of a received packet.
+Because the GID can be obtained from AHN, the only unknown part is CONNID.

 The extra request "connid header" was introduced to address the issue.
-An endpoint can flag the bit correspond to
-Also because this is an extra request, an endpoint cannot assume that the peer support it, thus need to be able to handle the case that incoming packets does not have sender connection ID in it.
-It is up to the implementation to decide whether in this case the endpoint should abort the communication or continue without using the extra request.
+Also because this is an extra request, an endpoint cannot assume that the peer supports it, thus the endpoint needs to be able to handle the case that incoming packets do not have the sender connection ID in it.
+It is up to the implementation to decide whether the endpoint should abort the communication or continue without using the extra request in this case.

-A universal flag CONNID_HDR (table 1.4) was designated for CONNID in packet header.
+A universal flag, CONNID_HDR (Table 1.4), was designated for CONNID in the packet header.
 An implementation is not required to set connid.
-However, when it does include connid in packet header, it need to toggle on the CONNID_HDR flag in the `flags` field of the base header.
+However, when it does include connid in the packet header, it needs to toggle on the CONNID_HDR flag in the `flags` field of the base header.
 The exact location of connid is different for each packet type.

 ## 5. What's not covered?

-The purpose of this document is to define the communication protocol, therefore it is intentionally written as "implementation neutral".
-It should be possible to rewrite a libfabric EFA provider from scratch by following this document, and the newly written EFA provider should be able to interoperate with any libfabric EFA provider since libfabric 1.10.0.
+The purpose of this document is to define the communication protocol.
+Therefore, it is intentionally written as "implementation neutral".
+It should be possible to rewrite a libfabric EFA provider from scratch by following this document, and the newly written EFA provider should be able to interoperate with any libfabric EFA provider implementation since libfabric 1.10.0.

-Because of this, in various places, the document provides tips about how to implementation certain aspects of the protocol, but did not give specific instruction about what implementation should do.
+Because of this, in various places, the document provides tips on how to implement certain aspects of the protocol while not giving specific instruction about what an implementation should do.

-There are a few things that this document consider as implementation specific thus does not cover.
+There are a few things that this document considers as implementation specific and is not covered.

 For example, this document does not specify the selection logic of various protocols.
-For example, there are three message sub-protocols medium message, long-CTS message and long-read message that can be used for long message (it is not recommended), and an implementation can choose switch point without breaking protocol.
+There are three message subprotocols (medium message, long-CTS message, and long-read message) that can be used for long messages, and an implementation can choose an appropriate switch point without breaking protocol.

-On similar note, this document does not describe the shared memory (SHM) implementation of EFA provider, which is an optimization technique an endpoint can use to speed up intra-instance communication.
-The idea is that if two endpoints are on same instance, and opened by same user, they can use the SHM mechanism on the instance to communicate, which has higher bandwidth and lower latency.

-It is not covered in this document because EFA device is not used, and because two endpoints are opened on same instance by the same user, they should be using the same libfabric library, so the concern of backward compatibility does not apply to this case.
+On a similar note, this document does not describe the shared memory (SHM) implementation of the EFA provider, which is an optimization technique an endpoint can use to speed up intra-instance communication.
+The idea is that if two endpoints are on same instance and opened by same user, they can use the SHM mechanism on the instance to communicate, taking advantage of shared memory's higher bandwidth and lower latency.
+It is not covered in this document because the EFA device is not used.
+Also, because two endpoints are opened on the same instance by the same user, they should be using the same libfabric library, thus negating any concerns of backward compatibility in this case.